wilbowma/mttex/README.md

 * unit: the unit type, and the unit expression
 * void: the void type
 * bool: boolean types
+* set: the type Set
+* prop: the type Prop
+* type: the type of types, Type
 * true: true expressions
 * false: false expressions
 * if: if expressions